vinnie-wu/machine-learning-linear-regress/README.md

 # Machine Learning: Linear Regressor
-This project is completed from ELEC 400M at UBC (Dr. XiaoXiao Li), using a linear regressor model to forecast future model.
+This project is from ELEC 400M, UBC with Dr. XiaoXiao Li, using a linear regressor model to forecast future model.

 For project details, please see 'HW1.pdf'.
-The project is written in **python** for data analytics, and **graphical data** are *visualized* with ***matplotlib***
+The project is written with **python**.

-Some main libraries used:
+Libraries used:
 - numpy
 - pandas
 - csv